 Hah.

 Watching it has left me feeling emotionally devastated lately, almost as if I’ve regressed, and lost months of progress.
-John says it’s because seeing it was like seeing her again, reliving the entire thing from day one, from when we had met in the office.
+Perhaps it’s because seeing it was like seeing her again, reliving the entire thing from day one, from when we had met in the office.
 Like a recovering alcoholic falling off the wagon and taking his first sip in 5 years.
 That doesn’t mean I don’t appreciate the message, and as well as the recommendation to watch the movie from Darren.

 Even though I’ve tried to completely forget and move on, I’ve come to learn it’s not that easy.
 It’s almost as if you have to accept the all the memories, both good and bad, as much as you accept your own qualities and flaws.